Finding Nirvana in Nutrition

 A multivitamin may be beneficial due to a busy life but keep in mind natural food provides more fiber (better for gut health) and phytonutrients to help fight free radicals and inflammation.

 When I do pick out vitamins for a client, I consider their age, gender, illness if any, and their preferences as well.
 In the huge market of nutrition supplements, what do you buy!??
 What is a good quality product?
 I would choose the highly recommended, quality products for my clients.
-Below is a good link to a review to some supplements out there.

 1/4 - 1/3 cup mashed and previously cooked butternut squash